mamodar/datalinker/readme.md

 ## How to run

-Here we describe how to run *MaMoDaR* on an *Ubuntu 18.04 LTS* server.
+Here we describe how to run the *DataLinker* on an *Ubuntu 18.04 LTS* server.

 ### Prerequisites
 For the DataLinker we need an *apache server*, a *JRE*, and a *postgreSQL database*.